 Harassment & Discrimination Policy

-Rocky Mountain College does not discriminate on the basis of race, color, sex, religion, national origin, citizenship, age, disability, or sexual orientation in admissions or its policies and/or programs, employment, or other activities.
+Rocky Mountain College does not discriminate on the basis of race, color, sex, religion, national origin, citizenship, age, disability, ethnicity, gender identity and/or expression, marital status, place of birth, veteran status, sexual orientation or sexual identity in its policies and/or programs, employment, admissions or other activities.

 - Harassment and Discrimination Policy